 Can You Shoot A Dogfish With A Bow In Minnesota?

-Dogfish are a great sport to hunt and catch!
+Dogfish is a great sport to hunt and catch!
 They aren’t as invasive as you may think, and they’re fun to catch.
-In fact, these fish have been around for 200 million years, long before the first bass and walleye were discovered.
+These fish have been around for 200 million years, long before the first bass and walleye were discovered.

 Bowfin Habitat In Minnesota